About Project Vote Smart

-- Many congressional primary candidates were added to our coverage.
+- Most congressional primary contests were added to our coverage.

-In 2008, with the completion of all six major databases, Vote Smart announced the Voter's Self-Defense System nationally.
+In 2008, with the completion of what was now all six major databases, Vote Smart announced the Voter's Self-Defense System nationally.
 This announcement included:

-- The purchase of a large high-tech, mobile classroom that traveled 47,000 miles, crisscrossing the nation during the Presidential Election year.
+- The purchase of a large high-tech, mobile classroom that traveled 47,000 miles, crisscrossing the nation during that Presidential Election year.

 - Over 300 presentations and/or speeches made by Project Vote Smart Founding Board members and Project Vote Smart Member Ambassadors

-- 68 news conferences or other media events.
+- 68 news conferences and other media events.

-- After investigating every political web site in existence the American Political Science Association announced that "in all respects the Project Vote Smart Web was exceptional" and presented us a plaque proclaiming VoteSmart.org to be the "Best Political Web Site."
+- The American Political Science Association (APSA) created seven regional committees to select the most useful Political web site.
+Each group, independently selected Vote Smart’s site and at their national convention APSA announced that "in all respects the Project Vote Smart website was exceptional" and presented us a plaque proclaiming VoteSmart.org to be the "Best Political Website."

-- The Markle Foundation conducted an independent study of 1199 randomly selected individuals and compared Project Vote Smart, the New York Times, CNN, Fox News, Yahoo and other major political information sources and they reported in the American Political Science Journal that Project Vote Smart was judged to be more trusted, useful and accurate than any other in existence.
+- The Markle Foundation conducted an independent study of 1199 randomly selected individuals who compared Project Vote Smart, the New York Times, CNN, Harvard, Fox News, Yahoo and other major political information sources.
+An article about the study reported in the American Political Science Journal that Project Vote Smart was judged to be more trusted, useful and accurate than all the other sites.

 Vote Smart may be the only truly uplifting movement in politics today.